hobg0blin/MachinesArePoetsToo/README.md

 You can use the python script `clean_text.py` to quickly remove nonalphanumeric characters from a file.
 Simply type `python clean_text.py {your_file_name}` in your working directory.

 [Project Gutenberg](https://www.gutenberg.org/) - hella books.

+[Gutenberg-dammit](https://github.com/aparrish/gutenberg-dammit) - A download of everything on Project Gutenberg.

+[Gutenberg-poetry](https://github.com/aparrish/gutenberg-poetry-corpus) - The above, but for poetry.

 Libgen - The Pirate Bay for books.
 I’m not linking here because they change URLs constantly, but look hard and you’ll find it.
 There’s a scraper for it in the post linked below.